CSAIL-Arch-Sec/Oreo-experiments/README.md

 if an image is already built, running the build again will make it complain if it's not removed first (i haven't gotten around to fixing that yet oops)

-everything in disk-image/experiments/experiments/ will be put on the image (which the save/restore scripts currently use by default)
+everything in disk-image/experiments/experiments/ will be put on the image (which the save/restore scripts currently use by default, but you can also specify your own image to use)

 ## Saving and restoring checkpoints
 By default, outputs from save and restore runs will be in: